 Konza Music Academy Info

 The first annual Konza Music Academy is a summer music program intended for high school singers.
 Eligible students are current freshmen through high school seniors.
-No audition is required, students may enroll now through May 27 for only $289 which covers all expenses for the duration of the Academy.
-There will be a late enrollment period through June 30 for a fee of $330.
+No audition is required, students may enroll now through June 30 for only $339 which covers all expenses for the duration of the Academy.
 Scroll down to learn more about this year's event!

 What to Know

 The Konza Music Academy is an intensive summer music program for singers.
 Students will live and study with students who are similarly passionate about vocal music, while experiencing on-campus life in a safe and highly structured week of fun activities, performances, rehearsals, and much more.

 Most of the educational experiences of the Academy will take place at Kansas State University's McCain Auditorium and other performance venues that are part of the School of Music, Theatre, and Dance.
 Students will learn all of their music on-site so no preparation is needed in advance and the Aacdemy will culminate with a final choral concert for families to attend.
 Students will often participate in activities across campus including the Student Union, Housing and Dining facilities, and entertainment venues nearby.

 In addition to rehearsals and the culminating choral concert, students will be able to experience on-campus life by living in recently renovated suites in a campus housing complex with one of the best on-campus dining experiences in the nation.
 Students will be able to spend social time at the student union in various activities including bowling, pool, table tennis, arcades, or play games under the lights of the old football stadium nearby.
 Other optional activities include a trip to a nearby water park for outdoor fun and surfing.
 The Academy will feature optional student recitals on the stage of our university theaters, and other structured activities that will make it a fun-filled and packed schedule to get the most of your summer experience.